Protein folding? Well, it’s a video game.

 Since 2008, scientistsat the University of Washington’s Center for Game Science, in collaboration with the Department of Biochemistry have sought and got help from gamers to solve some very difficult biochemistry problems and to create new possible molecules to be tested for use as drugs etc. The FoldIt website posts such problems and invites video gamers to participate.
 Gamers do not need knowledge in biochemistry or any other science – just to come up with possible 3-D folding positions for protein molecules.

 Proteins are molecules made up of long chains of amino acids, and they differ by having these twenty odd amino acids appear on the chain in different combinations – apparently limitless.
 Each protein molecule’s function is determined by its unique folding pattern into a three-dimensional configuration, controlled by the positions of amino acids on the chain.
-Proteins react with each other by ‘embracing’, that is, when a cavity in one fits the extrusion of another, like a lock and key – very specific, no other will fit or we would be all messed up, resulting in cancer or other diseases.
+Proteins react with each other by ‘embracing’, that is, when a cavity in one fits the extrusion of another, like a lock and key—very specific—resulting in cancer or other diseases (or cures).
 There is also concurrent electrical attraction between the two to tighten the embrace, which can then be released later and the same reactions repeated over and over for zillions of times to ensure the proper workings of our daily life.

 Nevertheless, much as there are hot debates about whether video gaming is art, entertainment, or even ballet, (see links below) there’s no doubt that it can be part of science as a technology or actually a technique.
 But we certainly cannot call it science.

 In the same vein – the interactivity and instant (likely unconscious) reactions in video games, with their 3-D visualization, could be techniques in making art, but in and of themselves games cannot be called art.